Wideband Gaussian Noise Model of Nonlinear Distortions From Semiconductor Optical Amplifiers: Introduction

-Trends of the Agrawal parameters can also be inferred from measurements on multiple SOA designs~\cite{Brenot2024} or otherwise be modeled.
-The relative performance of different SOA designs in a wideband transmission system can thus be linked to SOA design parameters through the closed-form GN model, in order to inform the SOA design optimization and obtain better tradeoffs.
+When trends of the Agrawal parameters can be inferred from measurements on multiple SOA designs~\cite{Brenot2024} or otherwise be modeled, the relative performance of different SOA designs in a wideband transmission system can be linked to SOA design parameters through the closed-form GN model.
+This can inform the SOA design optimization process and allow SOA designers to obtain better tradeoffs.

+The remainder of the paper is organized as follows.
+Section~\ref{sec:agrawal} briefly discusses the Agrawal model.
+Section~\ref{sec:gn} gives the GN model formula for the noise power spectral density (PSD) in integral form.
+Section~\ref{sec:closedform} introduces the closed-form GN-model.
+It is compared to numerical simulations of the Agrawal model in Section~\ref{sec:wdmresults} and its accuracy is assessed in Section~\ref{sec:error}.
+Section~\ref{sec:discussion} discusses the model in light of coherent noise accumulation in transmission links.
+Section~\ref{sec:conclusions} concludes the paper.